 - Preheat the oven to 425°.
 Remove chicken from the bag and pour the reserved marinade into a saucepan.
 Bring the marinade to a boil over medium heat, stirring, until it is a little syrupy (about 1 min boil).
 Place the chicken on a rack atop a roasting pan and baste chicken pieces with 1/3 of the marinade.
 Sprinkle with salt.

-- Bake for 10 minutes and then pull out oven rack and baste chicken with more marinade. (**note: if you are making the roasted broccoli as a side dish, put it in the lower part of the oven after the chicken has baked the first 10 min – chicken goes in the upper part of oven).
+- Bake for 10 minutes and then pull out oven rack and baste chicken with more marinade.
 Use any marinade in bottom of roasting pan as a baste also.
 Bake an additional 10 minutes.
 Baste with remaining marinade and bake another 10 – 15 minutes.
 Test chicken for doneness by poking with a fork and seeing that the juice is clear with no blood.
 Let stand for 5 minutes before serving.

-Cut 2 large bunches of broccoli into florets and make sure they are as dry as possible.
-You can use frozen broccoli if you thaw it first and then dry it with paper towels.
+- Cut broccoli into florets and make sure they are as dry as possible.
+If you are using frozen broccoli, thaw it first and then dry it with paper towels.
 You want it to get crispy and brown.

-- Place the broccoli in a single layer on a cookie sheet and toss with olive oil and salt and pepper (about 1/3 cup olive oil, 1 1/2 tsp kosher salt, and 1/2 tsp freshly ground pepper).
+- Place the broccoli in a single layer on a cookie sheet and toss with olive oil and salt and pepper.

 - Roast in oven at 425° for about 25 minutes until the florets are starting to brown.
-I put them in the bottom rack of the oven after the first 10 minute interval of the chicken cooking and the chicken and broccoli finished at the same time (always nice when that happens).
+I put them in the bottom rack of the oven after the first 10 minute interval of the chicken cooking and the chicken and broccoli finished at the same time.

 - As the chicken is resting, take the broccoli out of the oven and zest a lemon over the florets.
 Cut the lemon in half and squeeze the juice over the florets and add another 1-2 Tbsp olive oil.